goshiphq/goship-cms/content/articles/freight-insurance-non-covered-items.md

 ## **What items cannot be covered with freight insurance?**

 GoShip online platform cooperates with our insurance partners Falvey to provide you with the best insurance options.
+Falvey Shippers Insurance is a reliable coverage provider that can assist you with the insurance choice to meet your business needs.

+It is important to remember that some products are less likely to be covered by your insurance due to their characteristics or special handling requirements.
+Knowing what items are not insurable, it will be much easier to get a suitable paperwork.
 Here is the list of items that **cannot be covered** with [Falvey Shippers Insurance](https://falveyinsurancegroup.com/falvey-shippers-insurance/):

 * Accounts
 * Alcohol/wines/beers/similar spirits